 According to the Mayo Clinic, “You may notice an improvement in your blood glucose control in 1 to 2 weeks, but the full effect of blood glucose control may take up to 2 to 3 months.”

-What are the cons of taking Metformin for prediabetes?
+What are the cons of taking metformin for prediabetes?

-Taking Metformin if you have prediabetes isn’t for everyone.
+Taking metformin for prediabetes isn’t for everyone.

-Metformin can cause lactic acidosis, which is a serious and potentially deadly condition in which too much lactic acid builds up in the blood.
+Metformin can also cause lactic acidosis, which is a serious and potentially deadly condition in which too much lactic acid builds up in the blood.

 Metformin is an extremely popular prescription medicine for people with type 2 diabetes.

-It is cheap and easily accessible in the United States, and is covered by nearly all health insurance plans, including Medicare.
+It is cheap and easily accessible in the United States and is covered by nearly all health insurance plans, including Medicare.